wgc-hackathon/welcome/README.md

 ## Workshops

 You will have been sent an email inviting you to sign up to the workshops throughout the week.
-If you have not done so yet, please see the appropriate links in the chat box and sign up asap.
+If you have not done so yet, please see the appropriate links and sign up asap.

 ## Code of conduct